 - If you’re adding missing information, add your initials and the date in a different color ink.

-- If information has been written in the wrong list (e.g., a Social Security number is in List B or a driver’s license in List C) draw an arrow to the correct list and add initials and the date, again preferably in different color ink.
+- If information has been written in the wrong list (e.g., a Social Security number is in List B or a driver’s license in List C), draw an arrow to the correct list and add initials and the date, again preferably in a different color ink.

 - If you’ve identified over-documentation, cross out unnecessary information and add initials and the date in a different color ink.